DataDog/documentation/content/en/service_management/workflows/actions_catalog/logic_actions.md

 The action is made up of the For each step and an inner step that you intend to perform iteratively.
 The output of a For each step is an array of outputs from the inner step.

-For example, using For each together with a CloudFlare action, you could iterate over and block a list of IP addresses.
-In this scenario, you would add the list of IP addresses as an **Input list** in the For each step.
-Next, you would add a CloudFlare action as an inner step and configure it to block the current value in the iteration loop.
-When the workflow runs, the CloudFlare step would repeat for each value in the list, accessing the current IP value and blocking it.
+For example, using For each together with a CloudFlare action, you can iterate over and block a list of IP addresses.
+In this scenario, you add the list of IP addresses as an **Input list** in the For each step.
+Next, add a CloudFlare action as an inner step and configure it to block the current value in the iteration loop.
+When the workflow runs, the CloudFlare step repeats for each value in the list, accessing the current IP value and blocking it.

 To configure a **For each** iteration:
 1. Click the plus (**+**) icon on your workflow canvas to open the [action catalog][1].